 Small-town boy Jeff (Ralph Bellamy) returns to marry his sweetheart Mary (Barbara Stanwyck), but she instead falls in love with Jeff’s best friend, German Hugo Willbrandt (Otto Kruger).
 Even though Mary’s family and the town resist her marrying a foreigner, she becomes Mrs. Willbrandt and Hugo begins teaching at the local college.
 A tragedy with a child hurts the marriage, and when WW1 comes along the young couple with the German-sounding name are persecuted as villainous Huns.
 Mean kids kill their dog.
 Hugo is dismissed from his job as an undesirable.
 They eventually separate, only to find each other much later on the war front in France.

-Ever in My Heart would be a bit soggy in the dramatics department if it weren’t for the always-riveting Barbara Stanwyck.
+Ever in My Heart would be a bit soggy in the dramatic department were it not for the always-riveting Barbara Stanwyck.
 It’s also interesting to see actor Otto Kruger, who would soon specialize in villains and mad scientist types, as a dashing romantic hero.
 But the film’s strongest element is its depiction of the ethnic violence against Germans in WW1, just as American Japanese and Muslims have been persecuted in later wars.
-The public is inundated with false shock headlines about Hun atrocities, which puts the whole town against the unoffending couple.
+The public is inundated with false shock headlines about Hun atrocities, which sets the whole town against the unoffending couple.
 Not much earlier Hugo had been feted when he became a citizen; now he and his department chair are dismissed without cause.
 It’s a basic criticism of American ideals; we’re supposed to be above such behavior.

-The movie is split in uneven halves– the intolerant ‘Our Town’ story goes on for about an hour, and then we move to the warfront.
+The movie is split in uneven halves– the intolerant ‘Our Town’ story goes on for about an hour, after which we move to the war front.
 Mary is now a nurse and Jeff is in charge of security.
 That’s when Hugo shows up, as a spy for the Germans.
 In an unexpected spin, the movie turns conservative and suggests that Mary and Hugo ‘were too different’ to get married, and thus caused the tragedy themselves.
 The movie abhors the bigotry of the American yokels, yet accepts the hypocrisy behind it as a necessary evil.

 The films in the Warner Archive Collection DVD-R of Forbidden Hollywood Volume 10 all look remastered and in fine shape.
 Viewers that saw old TV broadcasts and thought most early talkies had fuzzy pictures and scratchy sound, will be pleased to see these shows in prime condition.
 All but one come with a trailer.
 WB trailers from 1932 or so usually amount to a stack of sales hype text titles and a couple of scene samples.
 Warners trailers all come with the film’s production number printed large on the first scene, perhaps as an aid to the projectionists that had to hot-splice them together in theater booths.